Ordinary people from Chongqing and Sichuan share how they survived the heat waves and wildfires

 You can call me Suanni’er.
 I’m studying in Berlin.
 I came here in the summer of 2015.
 Compared to Beijing, the climate in Berlin was a breeze; it never exceeded 25 degrees.
 But this year, it was abnormally hot and dry.
 There have been over 20 days with temperatures over 30 degrees, and the rainfall is down 60 percent compared to previous years.

-Those who aren’t familiar with Europe may not think this is a big deal—what’s 30 degrees compared to 40 degrees in China?
+Those who aren’t familiar with Europe may think this is no big deal—what’s 30 degrees compared to 40 degrees in China?
 What you have to know is that most homes are built without air-conditioning systems here.
 This is because they have really strict bylaws on the outer appearance of buildings.
 If you need to install an external air-con unit, you have to apply to the local homeowners’ association and put it to a vote with the other homeowners.
 You can only install one when they agree.

 The electricity costs here are also very high.
 If you want to install air-con, your electricity bill might run up to thousands of yuan per month.
 Now, with the conflict between Russia and Ukraine, Germany has lost the natural gas supply from Russia that it used to depend on, and is now facing a huge energy crisis.
-The price of electricity has risen sharply.
+The price of electricity has surged.
 For students like us on a limited budget, who rent our homes, air-con is out of the question; we can only rely on electrical fans.

 I used to feel that the environment and climate change were things that only “social justice warriors” cared about, or were rumors designed to frighten people.
 But after this summer, I think climate change is very close to home.